dunglas/vulcain/README.md

 <h1 align="center"><img src="vulcain.svg" alt="Vulcain: Use HTTP/2 Server Push to create fast and idiomatic client-driven REST APIs" title="Use HTTP/2 Server Push to create fast and idiomatic client-driven REST APIs"></h1>

-Vulcain is a brand new protocol using HTTP/2 Server Push to create fast and idiomatic **client-driven REST** APIs.
+Vulcain is a brand new protocol using Preload hints and the `103 Early Hints` status code to create fast and idiomatic **client-driven REST** APIs.

-An open source gateway server which you can put on top of **any existing web API** to instantly turn it into a Vulcain-compatible one is also provided!
+An open source gateway server (a module for the [Caddy web server](https://caddyserver.com)), which you can put on top of **any existing web API** to instantly turn it into a Vulcain-compatible API is also provided!

-It supports [hypermedia APIs](https://restfulapi.net/hateoas/) but also any "legacy" API by documenting its relations [using OpenAPI](docs/gateway/openapi.md).
+It supports [hypermedia APIs](https://restfulapi.net/hateoas/) (e.g. any API created with [API Platform](https://api-platform.com)) but also any "legacy" API by documenting its relations [using OpenAPI](docs/gateway/openapi.md).

 [![Plant Tree](https://img.shields.io/badge/dynamic/json?color=brightgreen&label=Plant%20Tree&query=%24.total&url=https%3A%2F%2Fpublic.offset.earth%2Fusers%2Ftreeware%2Ftrees)](https://plant.treeware.earth/dunglas/vulcain)
 [![PkgGoDev](https://pkg.go.dev/badge/github.com/dunglas/vulcain/gateway)](https://pkg.go.dev/github.com/dunglas/vulcain)